 #1 The capital city - Amman

 The capital of Jordan is an interesting blend of the ancient ruins surrounded by the not-so-ancient yet not too modern houses.
-It is a concrete jungle that hides archaeological and historical artefacts, which must be searched for in between the crowded and chaotic life.
-The downtown area features Roman ruins like the amphitheatre on one hand and numerous cafes, restaurants, shops, mosques and souks on the other.
+It is a concrete jungle that hides archaeological and historical artifacts, which must be searched for in between the crowded and chaotic life.
+The downtown area features Roman ruins like the amphitheater on one hand and numerous cafes, restaurants, shops, mosques, and souks on the other.
 However, it lacks the character which you will find in other cities, once you move out of the capital.

 #2 Historical city of Jerash

 Less than an hour by road is this ancient city, which is one of the few surviving Roman ruins preserved so beautifully.
 The structures are intact in a more wholesome manner than you would find in many other places.
 A walk around this area will take you more than 2000 years back, and the good condition of the ruins help you piece together a lot of aspects of the ancient lifestyle.

 Read here about the best places to go Stargazing in Jordan.

 #3 Lowest point on Earth - Dead Sea